+Minds may be tampered with.
+To think straight, see what agreements are at work in your confines.
 Sociologists have sought to measure many sides to social living, and to know of their findings help some, to some degree - maybe much.
-The help derived from studies and measurements depend on much.
-First, they should be manageable and quite easy to work with.
+The help derived from studies and measurements depend on how manageable the results may be, and how easy to work with.

 Apply only what is sane, not everything called great